OnePlus Open vs Motorola razr (2023)

 Frequently Asked Questions

-OnePlus Open excels if you value widely considered the best foldable hardware design (virtually no crease).
-Motorola razr (2023) is better if you prioritize most accessible price point for a new foldable phone in the us.
-Pick based on your budget and daily use.
+OnePlus Open is the better choice if you prioritize widely considered the best foldable hardware design (virtually no crease).
+Motorola razr (2023) wins if you value most accessible price point for a new foldable phone in the us.
+Both are rated highly (4.1★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure